 Polling is actually a lot more efficient because in one fetch NCache can synchronize hundreds and even thousands of rows.
-But, polling is not immediate and usually has a 15 second lag.
+But, polling is not immediate and usually has a few second lag.
 The polling interval is configurable however.

-NCache provides multiple ways for you to search for objects in the cache instead of only relying on keys.
+NCache provides multiple ways for you to search for objects in the distributed cache instead of only relying on keys.
 This includes a parallel SQL-like query language, Tags, and Groups/sub-groups.

 Parallel SQL-like query language allows you to search the cache based on object attributes rather than the keys.
 And, this query is distributed to all the cache servers to be run in parallel and the results are then consolidated and returned.
-This allows you do issue a query like "find all customer objects where customer's city is San Francisco".
-From .NET applications, you can also use LINQ to search the cache including lambda expressions.
+This allows you to issue a query like "find all customer objects where customer's city is San Francisco".
+From .NET applications, you can also use LINQ to search the distributed cache including lambda expressions.

 Tags and Groups/sub-groups provide various ways of grouping cached items.
 Tags provide a many-to-many grouping where one tag can contain multiple cached items and one cached item can belong to multiple tags.
 And Group/sub-group is a hierarchical way of grouping cached items.
 You can search for Tags also from within SQL-like query language.

-You implement IReadThruProvider and IWriteThruProvider interfaces and then register your code with the cache cluster.
+IWriteThruProvider interfaces and then register your code with the cache cluster.
 Your code is copied to all the cache servers and called when NCache needs to access your data source and database.

 NCache provides a powerful runtime data sharing and messaging platform that is extremely fast, scalable, and real-time.